 Out of the 94 women vying for the Miss Universe 2018 crown, three are representing countries from Oceania.
 They are Miss Australia Francesca Hung, Miss Guam Athena Su McNinch and Miss New Zealand Estelle Curd.

-Hung is one of the strongest Miss Universe 2018 candidates.
+For me, Hung is one of the strongest Miss Universe 2018 candidates.
 I predict that she will make it to the Top 5 but not necessarily the next titleholder.

 But if Hung wins, she will become the third Miss Universe from Australia.
 The first two were Kerry Anne Wells and Jennifer Hawkins, who won in 1972 and in 2004, respectively.